security-force-monitor/research-handbook/source/persons_identity.rst

 Example of use
 ~~~~~~~~~~~~~~

-``mx``
+``mx``, ``ph``

 Guidance on use
 ~~~~~~~~~~~~~~~

-Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search/code/>`__ and on `Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements>`__.
+Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search>`__.
 This field does not denote the citizenship or country of origin of a person.
 Rather, it denotes where a unit they are a member of is located.
 For example, if ``1 Batallón de Infantería`` is located in Juarez, Mexico, the unit will be assigned a value of ``mx`` in the field `Unit Identity: Country`_.
 Any person who is a member of that unit will be assigned a value of ``mx`` in the field `Person: Country`_ as well.
 A person may have multiple entries for `Person: Country`_ where our research shows they or a unit they are a member of is deployed to different countries.

 Person: Earliest Precise Date
 ======================================